lmas/akvarium/README.md

 ## Why?

 For fun.
-And I wanted a pretty thing to tinker with once in a while.
+And I wanted a pretty thing to tinker with *slowly over time*.

 ### What's the performance like?